Ajayborah4142/Spotify_App-Data-Analysis-using-MySQL/README.md

 5) Find the all Duplicate Rows In Table
 6) Top 5 Platform with Most Songs In The Dataset
 7) Average Songs Played by Artist name
-8) Songs Released After 2020 With Popular Over 80
+8) Songs Released After 2020 With Popular Top 80
 9) Crete New Column Hr_played And Songs Ms_played Convert to Hours And Update Hr_played
 10) Top 10 Most Played Album Names